Jean du Bellay: Eclipse under Henry II

 King Francis I died on 31 March 1547.
 His funeral ceremonies were conducted at S. Denis on 23 May, and were presided over by Cardinal du Bellay.
-With the death of King Francis, however, the Cardinal's influence in the Council was overshadowed by that of François de Tournon.
+With the death of King Francis, however, the Cardinal's influence in the council was overshadowed by that of François de Tournon.
 His niece and patroness, the duchesse d'Étampes was replaced by King Henri's mistress, Diane de Poitiers.
 The old court favourites had to give way to new favourites.
 When Henry II announced his new Royal Council (Conseil Privé), du Bellay's name was not among the thirteen councillors admitted to the morning meeting, but only (along with other cardinals, Bourbon, Ferrara and Châtillon) to the meetings which took place after dinner.
-The only cardinals in the first rank were Tournon and Charles de Guise-Lorraine, the Archbishop of Rheims.
+The only cardinals in the first rank were Tournon and Charles, Duke of Guise Duke of Lorraine, the Archbishop of Rheims.
 Du Bellay, along with most of councillors of Francis I, found themselves excluded from major decisions.
-Du Bellay was sent away, to Rome (1547), to oversee French affairs before the Holy See.
+Du Bellay was sent away to Rome (1547), to oversee French affairs before the Holy See.
 He was not the French Ambassador; that role belonged to Claude d'Urfé (1501–1558).
-In a letter of 29 April 1549, the Secretary of State, du Thier, complained to the King that du Bellay's letters from Rome were voluminous, but contained not one word of substance.
+In a letter of 29 April 1549 Secretary of State,Jean du Thiers complained to the King that du Bellay's letters from Rome were voluminous, but contained not one word of substance.
 His position as a French representative was cancelled when the Cardinal of Ferrara, Ippolito d'Este arrived in Rome.
 Du Bellay complained bitterly to the King in a letter of 23 August 1549.
 He returned to France.

-Following the death of Pope Paul III in November 1549, Cardinal du Bellay headed for Rome once again.
+Following the death of Pope Paul III in November 1549, Cardinal du Bellay left for Rome once again.
 He and the other French cardinals were sent by Henry II, who also sent letters to Rome, threatening trouble if the cardinals in Rome did not wait for the French cardinals before they began the Conclave.
-Du Bellay obtained eight votes in the conclave to elect the new pope.
+Du Bellay obtained eight votes as the new pope.
 This is remarkable, since there were more than twenty Cardinals in the French faction.
 Evidently he did not have the favour of the French King.
 The leading candidates were Reginald Pole, Giovanni Morone, and Gian Pietro Carafa; Cardinal du Bellay was not papabile.
-On 25 February 1550 he was promoted suburbicarian Bishop of Albano by the new pope, Julius III, replacing Cardinal Ennio Filonardi, who had died during the Conclave.
+On 25 February 1550 he was promoted suburbicarian Bishop of Albano by the new pope, Julius III, replacing Cardinal Ennio Filonardi, who died during the Conclave.